ts-safeql/safeql/README.md

 - #### 🖖 Compatible With Popular SQL Libraries:

-  SafeQL works with any PostgreSQL client, including Prisma, Sequelize, pg, postgres, and more.
+  SafeQL works with any PostgreSQL client, including Prisma, Sequelize, pg, Postgres.js, and more.

 - #### 🛠️ Easy To Use